Ted Williams Autographed Photo Display

 A bold blue sharpie autograph & black and white photo above, with Jimmie Foxx checking the arms of Ted Williams and trying to ascertain where his power comes from.

-Includes a Letter of Authenticity from The Joe DiMaggio Estate & a full LOA from American Signature Authenticators, Inc.
+Includes a Letter of Authenticity from The Joe DiMaggio Estate.

 Theodore Samuel Williams (August 30, 1918 – July 5, 2002) was an American professional baseball player and manager.
 He played his entire 19-year Major League Baseball (MLB) career as a left fielder for the Boston Red Sox from 1939 to 1960, excepting service time during World War II and the Korean War.
 Nicknamed “The Kid”, “The Splendid Splinter”, “Teddy Ballgame”, “The Thumper”, and “The Greatest Hitter Who Ever Lived”, Williams is regarded as one of the greatest players in baseball history.
 Williams was also an outstanding fielder, especially in the difficult left field of Fenway Park in Boston, where he played his entire Major League career at that position.